Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Option 1.
 Grand Canyon Loop Track

-Our favourite walk in the Blue Mountains is the Grand Canyon Walk which is a 6km, 3.5-hour medium grade walk that offers a great variety of landscapes.
-This track opened over 100 years ago and was the first track in the Blue Mountains.
-We would suggest driving straight here and starting this walk nice and early.
-If you need a coffee before you begin then check out Synonymous at Medlow Bath or Anonymous at Blackheath.
+Our favourite walk in the Blue Mountains is the Grand Canyon Walk – a 6km, 3.5-hour medium grade walk that offers a great variety of landscapes.
+This track opened over 100 years ago and was the first in the Blue Mountains.
+Drive straight here and start early.
+For coffee beforehand, try Synonymous at Medlow Bath or Anonymous at Blackheath

-Clifftop Walk is an easy trail if you have already given your legs a workout in the morning.
-This 6km track will take you about 3 and a half hours and provides more gorgeous lookouts.
-The only downside here is that it’s a one-way walk so best done if you are travelling with others and have two cars.
+Cliff Top Walk is an easy trail if you have already given your legs a workout in the morning.
+This 6km track takes about 3.5 hours and provides more gorgeous lookouts.
+The only downside is it’s a one-way walk, so it’s best done if you are travelling with others and have two cars.

 Check out the full range of Blackheath walks they range in difficulty from grade 2 to grade 6, so there is something for everyone.
 Before you begin to walk on one of the longer tracks, visit the Blue Mountains Heritage Centre, in Blackheath and lodge a trip intention form that will let them know you are walking in the park today.
 If you run into trouble and contact the authorities, they will have a good idea of where to start looking for you 🙂